MicrosoftDocs/memdocs/windows-365/enterprise/nested-virtualization.md

 ## Set up nested virtualization

 1. If the Cloud PC was provisioned before April 5, 2022, you must [reprovision](reprovision-cloud-pc.md) the Cloud PC.
-2. To set up a specific nested virtualizaiton system, see the following articles:
+2. To set up a specific nested virtualization system, see the following articles:
     - [Set up a WSL development environment](/windows/wsl/setup/environment).
     - [Windows Subsystem for Android™️](/windows/android/wsa/).
     - [Install Hyper-V on Windows 10](/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).